 The Manitoba Agricultural Museum is dedicated to collecting vintage farm machinery and buildings from 1900 and beyond.
-Located on 320 acres near Austin, Manitoba, to date we have amassed over 500 pieces of machinery and a pioneer village consisting of more than 20 buildings complete with artifacts.
+Located on 320 acres near Austin, Manitoba, to date we have amassed over 500 pieces of machinery; and Homesteaders’ Village, consisting of more than 20 buildings complete with artifacts.
 This is Canada’s largest collection of vintage agricultural equipment.
-The facilities include camping and picnic grounds and a souvenir shop.
+The facilities include camping and picnic grounds and Oakview, our gift shop.

 Please be sure to check out the Events page, or browse the calendar on the left side of this screen to see what’s coming up at the museum.

 Open Farm Day is an event in partnership with Manitoba Agriculture, Food and Rural Development; and the Museum invites visitors to come and check out their rural roots !

 Agenda to be confirmed but will include music at the Gazebo, threshing, garden party, heritage craft demonstrations (spinning, rug making, bobbin lace making, old-tyme laundry and others), preserves from Museum-grown produce for sale and more.